botvyns/Projects/docs/README.md

 # Project 2:
 ## [A relational database](https://github.com/botvyns/text_database) that holds data on a particular text

-This project explores creation of the relational database on tow text samples (prose, poetry) with a command line interface for quering the database.
+This project explores creation of the relational database on two text samples (prose, poetry) with a command line interface for quering the database.

 ![database model](/images/data_model.png)